pkp/pkp-docs/learning-ojs/en/settings-distribution.md

 ## License

+{% include video id="qfzvbN4a-bM" provider="youtube" %}

+This PKP School video explains how to configure the license settings.
+To watch other videos in this series, visit [PKP’s YouTube channel](https://www.youtube.com/playlist?list=PLg358gdRUrDVTXpuGXiMgETgnIouWoWaY).

 In this section you can configure copyright and licensing terms for your journal's content.

 ![Distribution settings license tab showing copyright holder, license and copyright year options.](./assets/learning-ojs3.2-jm-settings-dist-permissions.png)